Amazon Alexa Smart Home Skill

 Account linking

 Alexa needs to link your Amazon account to your Home Assistant account.
 Therefore Home Assistant can make sure only authenticated Alexa requests are able to access your home’s devices.
-In order to link the account, you have to make sure your Home Assistant can be accessed from Internet at port 443.
+In order to link the account, you have to make sure your Home Assistant can be accessed from Internet.

 • Return to the Alexa Developer Console, go to Alexa Skills page if you are not.